Monday September 19, 2016

 Using a New Domain:

 Using a new IP or domain to send out emails has to be done slowly, and the results must be monitored!
 Start with your most engaged recipients, to get the ‘reputation’ juices flowing.
-If you start out on a new Google Apps or Office 365 domain, it can be a good idea to send all of your day one traffic to your own office.
+If you start out on a new Google Apps or Office 365 domain, it's a good idea to send all of your day one traffic to your own office.
 If everyone in your workplace adds the new domain to their contact list or opens the email, it sends good algorithms to gmail.
 This will enable you to warm up the new domain much faster.

 Double Opt-In is actually a detriment to your email campaign!
 A Double Opt-In is when a prospect signs up for your email campaign, but has to verify their account or email address before being sent anything.
 SendGrid advises against this practice, and does not have it set as a requirement.
 Most people don’t force a double opt in, and those that do often have a 30% loss in potential subscribers.